 Do I have to go to quarantine?

 Students may be required to isolate (as determined by part of a formal case investigation by the health department or designee) if they test positive.
-A student may be required to quarantine if they are determined, through case investigation, to have sustained close personal contact with someone who has tested positive (quarantine).

 I forgot something while packing.
 What should I do?